Electricity: Electrical current is 230 volts, 50Hz. Round two-pin plugs are in use.

 Local Customs: Smoking is prohibited in all public places and on public transport in Norway, unless otherwise indicated.
 Norwegians tend to see everyone as being equal; they do not flaunt their wealth or financial achievements and frown on those who do.
 Travellers should note that whale meat is available legally in Norway, but that it is illegal to bring it into most other countries.

 Business: Business in Norway is conducted formally, with an emphasis on punctuality and direct communication.
 Business attire is usually smart and fashionable, though not ostentatious.
 Titles and surnames are predominantly used on introduction, but may be dropped later, and greetings are usually made with a handshake.
 Business cards are commonly exchanged.
 Expect business to be conducted in a direct and forthright manner, with little small talk or socialising.
-It is worth bearing in mind that Norway is an expensive country and that any services from lawyers, consultants etc are subject to hefty VAT charges.
-Business hours are usually 9am to 4pm, Monday to Friday.
+It is worth bearing in mind that Norway is an expensive country and that any services from lawyers, consultants etc. are subject to hefty VAT charges.
+Business hours take place between 6am to 6pm, Monday to Friday.
 Norwegians highly value family and believe in a healthy balance between work and leisure.
-They are hard-working but overtime is frowned upon and workers in Norway are entitled to more leave than foreigners may be used to.
+They are hardworking but overtime is frowned upon and workers in Norway are entitled to more leave than foreigners may be used to.

 Communications: The international access code for Norway is +47.
 Hotels, cafes and restaurants offering free wifi are widely available.
 As international roaming costs can be high, purchasing a local prepaid SIM card can be a cheaper option.